Murder of Travis Alexander: Guilt phase

-In closing arguments, Martinez accused Arias of being a manipulative liar, showed a text that Alexander had sent calling Arias "evil," again displayed the gruesome crime-scene photographs, and said that Arias had attempted to manipulate the jury.
-Arias's defense asked the jury to put aside any personal dislike they may have had for Arias, and said that the prosecution's premeditation theory "[didn't] make any sense," contending that Arias's behavior—including appearing on security cameras, preserving receipts from gas cans she purchased, and spending the night at Alexander's before the killing—were inconsistent with the notion that she was on a "covert mission".
+In closing arguments, Martinez accused Arias of being a manipulative liar, showed a text that Alexander had sent calling Arias "evil", again displayed the gruesome crime-scene photographs, and said that Arias had attempted to manipulate the jury.
+Arias' defense asked the jury to put aside any personal dislike they may have had for Arias, and said that the prosecution's premeditation theory "[didn't] make any sense," contending that Arias' behavior—including appearing on security cameras, preserving receipts from gas cans she purchased, and spending the night at Alexander's before the killing—were inconsistent with the notion that she was on a "covert mission".
 In rebuttal, Martinez reemphasized the extent and variety of Alexander's wounds, calling the killing "a slaughter".

 Three jurors were dismissed through the course of the trial—one for misconduct, one for health-related reasons, and one after being arrested for a DUI offense.
 At the close of arguments, jurors were instructed that they could find Arias guilty of first degree murder if each of them, individually, found that she had premeditated the murder or had caused the death while committing a felony.
 On May 8, 2013, after 15 hours of deliberation, Arias was found guilty of first-degree murder.
 All twelve jurors found her guilty of first-degree premeditated murder; seven of the twelve jurors determined she was guilty of felony murder.
 As the verdict was read, Alexander's family smiled and hugged one another.
 Crowds outside the courtroom began cheering and chanting.